2018 Annual Conference

 Thank you to our presenting sponsor!

 Sponsoring and exhibiting at the Maine Archives & Museums Annual Conference are great ways to reach museum and archives professionals throughout Maine.
-See the link below for an outline of opportunities.
+See here the opportunities available for sponsors and exhibitors.